If you’ve ever toyed with the idea of taking your pontoon for a camping trip, I highly suggest it!

 Pack an extra anchor for safe measure and more line to tie off to a tree on land.

-Pay attention to weather
+Pay Attention to Weather

 There’s nothing worse than planning a camping trip only to get rained out, but sometimes weather is unpredictable.
+There are several boating apps to ping you of detrimental weather.

 Take precautions and bring a dry bag of ponchos and extra clothes, just in case conditions change.
+And know how to boat in nasty weather conditions, should you need to get back home.

 How to Prepare Your Pontoon for Camping